 Most businesses are subject to various licensing, permit, and registration requirements.
 These are put in place for public safety, tax, or other reasons.

 Because the cannabis industry is heavily regulated, licensing for cannabis businesses is particularly complicated.
-Compliance requirements not only vary from state to state, they can change depending on your business category (cultivation vs. retail, for example) and which city or county you’re planning to operate in.
+Compliance requirements not only vary from state to state,

 In order to operate legally, it is essential that you meet all necessary business license, permit, registration, and other requirements.
 Here are some licensing basics you should know about before you plan to start up a cannabis business.